sebastka/CCNA/notes/02 - OSI Model and TCP-IP Model.md

 ---
 title: 02 - OSI Model and TCP/IP Model
 created: '2020-05-31T17:18:59.178Z'
-modified: '2020-05-31T21:02:28.123Z'
+modified: '2020-05-31T21:16:16.974Z'
 ---

 # 02 - OSI Model and TCP/IP Model

 - The **I**nternational **O**rganization for **S**tandardization (ISO) is responsible for making stardards different devices can rely on for communicating.

-- The **O**pen **S**ystems **I**nterconnection model (OSI model) was competing against the TCP/IP model, of which the latter became the industry standard.
+- The **O**pen **S**ystems **I**nterconnection (OSI) model supported by ISO was competing against the TCP/IP model supported by the US Department of Defense.
+The latter became the industry standard.
 Both provide us with a layered approach to the network.

 ## The OSI and TCP/IP model